 The brain generates well-being if it is trained in that direction, by José Sánchez

-Life is full of changeable and unpredictable moments, not just because of the pandemic.
-Things do not develop as people expect most of the time: there is stress, pain, hopelessness, injustices, conflicts, fatigue, frustrations … Appealing that everything will go well if one thinks in a certain way is not reality, but the rabbit in the magician’s hat.
+Even before the pandemic, life was full of unpredictable and changeable moments.
+Things do not develop as people expect in most days: there is fatigue, pain, hopelessness, injustice, stress, frustrations, conflicts … To affirm that everything will turn out well if one thinks in a certain way is the rabbit in the hat of the magician, which has little to do with reality.

 No, life is not just a question of attitude.
 It is rather a matter of sense and wisdom.
 From there, you can find alternatives to live the difficult with serenity and with openness and perspective what is pleasant.
 Cultivating these tools generates satisfaction and quality of life in the medium and long term, despite the circumstances.